 Students will learn to identify and describe events as they create models or drawings of the Mayflower, after reading On the Mayflower: Voyage of the Ship's Apprenctice & a Passenger Girl by Kate Waters.

-Using the book Giving Thanks, students will learn about feasts shared by English settlers and Wampanoag Indians in 1621.
+Using the book Giving Thanks: The 1621 Harvest Feast, students will learn about feasts shared by English settlers and Wampanoag Indians in 1621.

 This teacher-created book list includes tips for classroom use.